On high-dimensional wavelet eigenanalysis

+These developments may be further extended so as to include ``weak factor'' assumptions (e.g., Bai and Ng \cite{bai:ng:2023}), among other possible factor modeling contexts.

+One noteworthy consequence of these calculations is that the scaling behavior of the ``factors'' $\mathcal X(t)$ stands out in the wavelet spectral (eigenvalue) domain without any direct knowledge of the ``factors'' themselves.
+This is roughly analogous to a similar phenomenon in factor model inference, wherein detection of a factor (or estimation of its variance) is relatively easier in comparison to estimating the factor direction itself.
+In contrast, in the related statistical inference literature concerning factor models with long memory, multi-step methods have been used where factors themselves are estimated at a first step (e.g., Cheung \cite{cheung:2022}, Ergemen and Rodr\'{i}guez-Caballero \cite{ergemen:rodriguez-caballero:2023}).
+In a related vein, eigenanlaysis approaches in the presence of multiple scaling laws have also been proposed in the cointegration literature (e.g., Zhang et al.\ \cite{zhang:robinson:yao:2018}). \end{example}

-\begin{remark} The assumption in Proposition \ref{p:assumptions_WZ=OP(1)_hold} that the process $X$ is an ofBm or even that it has (first order) stationary increments is \textit{not} crucial.
-It is well known that wavelet frameworks are suitable for stationary increment processes of \textit{any} order.
+\begin{remark} Supposing $X$ is an ofBm -- or even that it has (first order) stationary increments -- is \textit{not} crucial for assumption $(A3)$ to hold.
+It is well known that wavelet frameworks are suitable for stationary increment processes of any order.
 This is so because, for such processes, wavelet coefficients are, in general, stationary as long as the chosen number of vanishing moments of the underlying wavelet basis (see \eqref{e:N_psi}) is sufficiently large.
-Such topic has been broadly explored in the literature (e.g., Flandrin \cite{flandrin:1992}, Wornell and Oppenheim \cite{wornell:oppenheim:1992}, Veitch and Abry \cite{veitch:abry:1999}, Moulines et al.\ \cite{moulines:roueff:taqqu:2008}, Roueff and Taqqu \cite{roueff:taqqu:2009}; see Abry et al.\ \cite{abry:didier:li:2019} on the multivariate stochastic processes).
+This topic has been broadly explored in the literature (e.g., Flandrin \cite{flandrin:1992}, Wornell and Oppenheim \cite{wornell:oppenheim:1992}, Veitch and Abry \cite{veitch:abry:1999}, Moulines et al.\ \cite{moulines:roueff:taqqu:2008}, Roueff and Taqqu \cite{roueff:taqqu:2009}; see Abry et al.\ \cite{abry:didier:li:2019} on the multivariate stochastic processes).
 In particular, condition \eqref{e:H_is_diagonalizable} on scaling eigenvalues allows for stationary fractional processes $X$ exhibiting long-range dependence (see, for instance, Embrechts and Maejima \cite{embrechts:maejima:2002}, Pipiras and Taqqu \cite{pipiras:taqqu:2017}). \end{remark}